 For Steve Rushin, there is a particular piece of music that makes him think about baseball.
 It's something organist Ronnie Newman would always play before games at the old Metropolitan Stadium in Bloomington.

-MPR's Phil Picardi spoke with Howard Sinker, a digital sports editor for the Star Tribune, about why the team has played so well lately.
+The Minnesota Twins will play their home opener this afternoon at Target Field in Minneapolis against Oakland.
+MPR's Phil Picardi spoke with Howard Sinker, a digital sports editor for the Star Tribune, about how the team has performed in several games on the road.

 Minnesota lawmakers will be busy again this week with their Easter/Passover break just ahead.
 But before the break, we'll see some more action on anti-bullying legislation, a supplemental spending bill, the design for a new Senate office building, the Women's Economic Security Act.
 It also looks like there's a deal on a minimum wage increase.

 Today's music is from lead singer Merry Clayton and a group dubbed the Brothers and Sisters singing Bob Dylan's "The Times They are a Changin."

 Today is the last day for Minnesotas to enroll in health insurance or face a penalty.
 It was a busy weekend for the MNsure website and its associated call center.

 It's another busy week at the Capitol as state lawmakers try to finish their work on tax and spending bills.
 House and Senate floor sessions are planned every day, even Saturday.
 The fast pace has fueled speculation about a possible early conclusion of the 2014 session.
 But there's still plenty of work remaining, including a bonding bill, a second tax bill and a resolution to the minimum wage impasse.
 MPR's Phil Picardi spoke with Minnesota Public Radio reporter Tim Pugmire who covers the Capitol.